kraflab/dsda-doom/docs/build_mode.md

       - `gteq` (greater than or equal to)
       - `eq` (equal)
       - `neq` (not equal)
+      - These operators look for a best result (by checking all sequences):
+        - `acap` (as close as possible)
+        - `max` (maximum)
+        - `min` (minimum)
     - `value` is the number to compare against (currently limited to integer).
+      - `max` and `min` do not require a value
+    - Examples:
-    - Example: `x gt 4, y lt -34, vx gteq 10` means the player x position must be greater than 4, and the player y position must be less than -34, and the player x velocity must be greater than or equal to 10, all at the same time.
+      - `x gt 4, y lt -34, vx gteq 10` means the player x position must be greater than 4, and the player y position must be less than -34, and the player x velocity must be greater than or equal to 10, all at the same time.
+      - `y eq 0, vy acap 0` means the player y position must be equal to 0.
+All sequences will be checked, and the one that leads to a player y velocity closest to 0 will be used.
   - Full example: `bf.start 2 40,50 40,50 -2,2 x lt 1056, vx gt 5` is a depth 2 brute force, with possible forward and strafe values ranging from 40 to 50, possible turn values ranging from -2 to 2, and with the condition that x is less than 1056 and x velocity is greater than 5.
 - Brute force metadata gets printed to the console (conditions, progress, etc).